• Home

 When a couple decides to divorce, it affects the entire family.
 So how should you approach talking to kids about divorce?
 How can you keep the impact of divorce on children to a minimum?

 This is one of life’s situations where it’s important to remember that you can’t control anyone else’s feelings, actions, or emotions.
+You can, however, control your own – which is much easier said than done in emotionally-charged situations like this.

 Here are a few tips for talking to children about divorce and what to avoid.
 You’ll get through this together.